 - Getting pictures of the kidney and ureters

 - Cystoscopy (using a scope to look into the bladder)

 Q: What are urodynamics?
 Does the testing hurt?

 Urodynamics are important because they help determine the type of problem, if any, you are having.
-Bladder dysfunction in MS can occur for different reasons including overactivity of the bladder muscle (neurogenic detrusor overactivity), being unable to relax the sphincter that allows urine to flow out of the bladder (detrusor-sphincter dyssynergy), or lack of nerve signaling by the bladder muscle (areflexia).1 It is critical to find the underlying issue, so that we can treat it effectively.
+Bladder dysfunction in MS can occur for different reasons.
+It is critical to find the underlying issue so we can treat it effectively.2

 The test itself involves a small catheter into your urethra and anus.
-The bladder is then filled and and urination is monitored with small stickers similar to those used for EKG (heart tests).
-Urodynamics is more awkward then painful.
+The bladder is then filled, and urination is monitored with small stickers similar to those used for EKG (heart tests).
+Urodynamics are more awkward than painful.
 Please be aware that we perform these tests frequently and will try our best to make you comfortable at all times.
-If you are feeling uncomfortable please let us know.
+If you are feeling uncomfortable, please let us know.2

 Q: What treatments are available for bladder issues?